 open/close all folders

 - Gambit who been hitting on Rogue for half-a-dozen issues before his estranged wife Belladonna suddenly turned up.
-More sympathetic than most
+More sympathetic than most examples of this trope.

 - Cyclops: First he kisses Jean Grey when she is resurrected although he was married to Maddeline Prior (at the time, it should be noted, Maddie had let him think that she was dead), and then much later he cheats on Jean Grey (now his wife) with Emma Frost in a Mental Affair.
 In the latter case, Frost was his therapist at the time and took advantage of his crippling vulnerability in a spectacular violation of medical ethics.